retgits/katacoda-scenarios/flogo-webui/step1.md

-Usually installing the Flogo Web UI is quite simple and requires nothing more than Docker pre-installed on your machine to fetch the Docker image.
-As you can see in the terminal on the right side of the screen, we've already began launching the container for you.
+Installing the Flogo Web UI is quite simple and requires nothing more than having Docker installed on your machine.
+As you can see in the terminal on the right side of the screen, we've already began launching the container for you, to give you a flying start!

 To launch the container we used the below command: